ilanschnell/bitarray/doc/reference.rst

    Return lowest index ``i`` for which ``a[:i].count(value) == n``.
    Raises ``ValueError`` when ``n`` exceeds total count (``a.count(value)``).

-   New in version 2.3.6: optional value argument.
+   New in version 2.3.6: optional value argument

 ``count_or(a, b, /)`` -> int